 Continue to read below to find out why some surgeons still prefer this tried and true method for releasing the carpal tunnel ligament

-And it's not that one is better than the other, they both have there advantages and disadvantages.
-I believe the main reason is, it's just what they are use to doing, it's what they've learned over the years and they are probably very good at it.
+And it's not that one is better than the other, they both have their advantages and disadvantages.
+I believe the main reason is, it's just what they are used to doing, it's what they've learned over the years and they are probably very good at it.

 Think about it, if a hand surgeon has been doing the open procedure for 20 years or so without any major problems, wouldn't you want him to do that method vs the endoscopic method if he's only been doing that procedure for a year or so?
 Just something to think about.

 So yes, the open carpal tunnel release still has its place.